cappe987/cappe987.github.io/content/docs/wiretime.md

 ## Using Wiretime

-Wiretime requires two interfaces, one for transmission and one for receival.
+Wiretime requires two interfaces, one for transmission and one for reception.
-This can be the same physical port by creating two VLAN interfaces on top of the port interface (note that they must be attached directly to the port and not through a bridge as bridges cannot do timestamping).
-Ideally, Wiretime should be used on a network switch that has multiple interface capable of timestamping.
+This can be the same physical port by creating two VLAN interfaces on top of the port interface (note that they must attach directly to the port and not through a bridge as bridges can't do timestamping).
+Ideally, use Wiretime on a network switch that has more than one interface capable of timestamping.
 For best accuracy the ports should use the same Physical Hardware Clock (PHC).
 If they aren't using the same PHC they need to be precisely synced.

 The packets will use a path that loops back to the transmitting switch.
-The receiving port should be set to a different VLAN than the transmitting port, or removed from the bridge completely, to avoid flooding.
-Packets are timestamped on transmission and receival and the difference is calculated across several packets and the average is taken.
+The receiving port have a different untagged VLAN than the transmitting port, or removed from the bridge completely, to avoid flooding.
+Wiretime timestamps packets on transmission and reception, and calculates the difference across several packets and outputs an average time.

 The most basic command looks like this
 ```sh